superdurszlak/superdurszlak.github.io/_posts/2024-12-01-mystery-box-understanding-autistic-employees.md

 ## Summary

-It is difficult for autistic and allistic individuals to communicate effectively with each other.
+It is challenging for autistic and allistic individuals to communicate effectively with each other.
 These difficulties stem from various factors, from autistics' struggles with indirect messages, implied expectations, and a baggage of difficult experiences, to over-interpreting autistic behaviors and communication by neurotypical individuals.
 Autistic people are at a disadvantage in this regard - we are a minority and expected to adapt to a largely neurotypical society, while our condition makes it immensely difficult, if not impossible to meet this expectation.

+Improving the situation requires a better understanding of how, and why, autistic individuals function and behave in certain ways.
+Building a safer and more accepting society is a far more effective strategy at alleviating negative sides of autism than stigmatization, ostracism and punishing for displaying autistic traits.